nilostolte/decNumber/README.md

 This repository has not only the original Mike Cowlishaw's source code for multiprecision decimal arithmetic in C, but also scripts that I have written to compile and run the examples.
 This repository is compact, easy to download and makes the use of the code much easier.
 The original [website](https://speleotrove.com/decimal/) where this library comes from is too bulky and more difficult to walk through.

+# What if I want to run these same examples using Java?
+My repository [BigDecimalMath](https://github.com/nilostolte/BigDecimalMath) replicates all examples given in this repository but using Java instead.

 ## How to compile and run the examples on Windows

 Download the repository and compile the examples using `build.bat` file.
 If you don't want `-O3` optimization, comment `set flag1=-O3` (that is, insert `REM` 🡒 `REM set flag1=-O3`), and uncomment `REM set flag1=` (that is, remove `REM` 🡒 `set flag1=`).